innepils/Sanntid_Heis/elevator_project/README.md

 The program will restart immediately if terminated using ctrl+c.
 In order to fully stop the running program, close the terminal or keep holding ctrl+x.

 *Note: If you want to manually input id and port when running the program, you can use 'go run main.go -id=any_id -port=elevator_port' in the command line.
-However, with the current implementation this will reduce redundancy compared to using run.sh'.*
+However, with the current implementation this will reduce the overall fault tolerance compared to using run.sh'.*

 ## Module descriptions